The library presents a fully abstracted interface to an IMAP/POP3 server, freeing a developer from worrying about the complex underlying protocols.

 Additionally, the Horde Project uses the Horde/Imap_Client library to synchronize a user's e-mail account with ActiveSync devices.

-However, the Horde application DOES NOT need to be installed on your server to make use of Horde/Imap_Client: installation will automatically install all required dependencies.
+However, the Horde framework DOES NOT need to be installed on your server to make use of Horde/Imap_Client: installation will automatically install all required dependencies.